UBC-MDS/programming-in-python-for-data-science/slides/module1_00.md

 - Demonstrate indexing and slicing with `df.loc[]` and `df.iloc[]`.
 - Demonstrate Selecting and filtering columns of a dataframe using `df[]` notation.
 - Create simple summary statistics using `pd.describe()` and `pd.summary()`.
-- construct simple visualizations using pandas.
+- Construct simple visualizations using pandas.

 ---